Chaplain: Rev. Father Mathew Codd

 The treasurer is responsible for the safekeeping and maintaining records of all council funds and accounts.
 He is responsible for depositing money into the council’s accounts and provides a certificate of such monies to the grand knight.
 He is also responsible for payment of all expenses.

 Inside Guard: 1.
-Matt Zolna 2.
+Peter Thompson 2.
 Justin Valicherry

 The guards have similar responsibilities, but distinct differences.
 The outside guard tends to the outer door admitting visitors and members to the inner door.
 Once at the inner door, the inside guard checks to make sure that their membership cards are current.